aws-samples/sample-aws-modernization-with-servicenow/content/3_ServiceNow-Setup/31_setup_genai_controller_for_bedrock/32_configure_api_credentials/_index.md

 ---
-title: "Configure API Credentials for Amazon Bedrock"
+title: "Setup API Credentials"
 chapter: true
 weight: 32
 ---

-# Configure API Credentials for Amazon Bedrock
+# Configure API Credentials for Amazon Bedrock in ServiceNow

 In this section, you will configure your API credentials (created in the **Getting Started** section) to enable the use of **Amazon Bedrock** in custom workflows and Virtual Agent Designer topics.